CNelias/IntegerIB.jl/README.md

 Pkg.clone(“https://github.com/johncwok/IntegerIB.jl.git”)
 Using IntegerIB
 ```
-## Quick overview & example:
+## Quick overview:
-If all you want to do is know if your categorical data can be clustered in a more concise repreentation, do as follow.
+To do a simple IB clustering of categorical data do as follow.
 First, map your categorical time-series to an array of integer 'x'.
-For example if your data is ["a", "b", "c", "a", "c"], you can map it to [1, 2, 3, 1, 3].
+For example, if your data is ["a", "b", "c", "a", "c"], you can map it to [1, 2, 3, 1, 3].
 Then instantiate a model and optimize it :
 ```Julia
 model = IB(x) #you call IB(x, beta). beta is a real number that controls the amount of compression.
 IB_optimize!(model)